mattbabb97/Capuchin_Juice_Dispenser/README.txt

 	This file uses the data from Model_1_Data_Frame.xlsx to examine how often the subjects pressed the lever across all sessions.
 	This is session level data used to examine task comprehension.
 	It also pulls from Model_1_Runs_per_Session.xlsx to remove lever presses that were followed by runs, which we looked at in the supplementary material.
-	This .RMD file  generates Figure 2
+	This .RMD file  generates Figure 2 and Figure 3

 MSc Model 2 - Relationships [FINAL].RMD
 	This file uses the data from Model_2_Data_Frame.xlsx to examine how often the subjects pressed the lever for specific recipients.
-	This .xlsx file is also session level data, but divided by the different types of lever presses This .RMD file generates Figure 3
+	This .xlsx file is also session level data, but divided by the different types of lever presses This .RMD file generates Figure 4

 MSc Model 3-4 - Reciprocity [FINAL].RMD
-	This file uses the data from Model_3_Data_Reciprocity.xlsx to examine whether the subjects engaged in reciprocity This .xlsx file is session level data, but divided by the different recipients in their group This .RMD file generates Figure 4
+	This file uses the data from Model_3_Data_Reciprocity.xlsx to examine whether the subjects engaged in reciprocity This .xlsx file is session level data, but divided by the different recipients in their group This .RMD file generates Figure 5

 Msc Model 5 - Running [FINAL].RMD
 	This file uses data from Model_5_Data_Frame.xlsx to examine the likelihood of a subject running toward the dispenser after pressing
-	This .xlsx file is a trial level data, each line of code represents one lever press This .RMD file generates Figure 5
+	This .xlsx file is a trial level data, each line of code represents one lever press This .RMD file generates Figure 6

 All demographic files include the subject's rank, sex, and demographic information for merging purposes.
 We included multiple files with the same information because one individual's name was spelled two different ways ("Scarlett" and "Scarlet")